JeffShepherd/Rancid-Tomatillos-V2/README.md

 * Learning, and leveraging, multiple new technologies in a short amount of time
 * Utilizing new features of React Router to solve a challenging navigation issue
 * Optimizing performance of the aplication via architecture changes, API data scrubbing, and destructuring of objects
+* Ensuring we prioritize our learning over adding more features to this application

 ---